francescoGuglielmi/CV/README.md

     Any task that seems hard is just the sum of smaller processes that solved individually can achive great results.

   - _Creative Mind_:
     "What if..." is a question I ask a lot.
 My curiosity for things sparks quickly and sometimes this leads me to take aspects from different things I learned or saw and combine them together.

   - _Attitude_:
     The sky is the limit.
 I believe that with strong motivation people can do amazing things.
 My persistence applying to Makers proves it, and after 1 year of attempts I got selected as a successful candidate.

   - _Ethic_:
     Nothing is more fulfilling than working in an environment and for a cause that reflect your true self.
-By becoming a Full Stack Developer I will have     the tools to be the change I want to see in the world and help other human beings to do well in life by offering them better tools to manage their       lifestyles and encourage them to be the best version of themselves.
+By becoming a Full Stack Developer I have the tools to be the change I want to see in the world and help other human beings to do well in life by offering them better tools to manage their lifestyles and encourage them to be the best version of themselves.

   - _Collaborative Spirit_:
     I believe that positive attitudes make a good team.
 That is why it's important to support your co-workers and be open to learn from them too.
     When there is a team working for a common project, good communication between the parts is key to deliver efficiently and in time.

   - _Logic Communicator_:
     I am used to explain concepts as a cause-effect mechanism.
-For example, doing this I am able to describe what I know in a way that is easier to           understand for people who need to receive updates on the status of a project.
+Doing this, I am able to describe what I know in a way that is easier to understand for people who need to receive updates on the status of a project.

 ## Education

 #### Makers Academy (16/01/2023 - 12/05/2023)

-  - learning the command line through solving quizzes based on management of directories and files.
+  - Full Stack Javascript web development: MongoDB - Node - Express - React
+  - TDD with Jest and Cypress
+  - Full Stack Ruby development: Postgres/SQL - Sinatra
+  - TDD with Rspec
+  - The importance of pair programming for more efficient solutions to problems
-  - learning to share and work on open source projects through GitHub
+  - Learned to share and work effectively on open source projects through GitHub
-  - DRY refactoring
+  - Writing DRY code
-  - The importance of pairing to figure out more efficient solutions to problems
-  - learned Ruby and it's applications
-  - RSpec, Git and Github
-  - OOP, TDD
+  - Separation of concerns
+  - and a lot of other tools to make a website amazing (e.g. Bcrypt, Dotenv, APIs, Nodemon, Tailwind.css, DaisyUI, MaterialUI)

 #### Scientific Lyceum Chini-Michelangelo (09/2011 to 06/2016)